Koenvh1/ets2-local-radio/README.md

 ATS: California, Nevada, Arizona.

 **It's available in over 20 languages!**
 Not available in yours?
-[Translate it](https://github.com/Koenvh1/ets2-local-radio/blob/master/web/lang/en-GB.json) and send it to me.
-I will add it in the new release.
+[Translate it](https://koenvh.nl/translate).
+I will add it in the next release.
+(If your language is not in the list, message me, the system does not allow me to dynamically add languages)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KAX2AA9B85BAE)